 “If we didn’t do it, we’d be fucked.”
 One thing you can always count on from Norman Records is an honest opinion – you only need to read their online reviews to know that.
 One of the more unusual members of the independent record shop community, they do almost all their business online but if you can track down their office in a Brutalist-style industrial estate on the outskirts of Leeds city centre, they’ll buzz you in and discuss things face to face – and of course, they throw their doors open on the third Saturday in April.
 When we speak to founder and ‘overlord’ Phil Leigh, he tells us exactly what he thinks.

-“Nothing else sells in April because everyone is saving up, so you’re only really making money you lost every other day in April,” he said.
+“Nothing else sells in April because everyone is saving up and throwing money into their high interest savings account, so you’re only really making money you lost every other day in April,” he said.
 “Overall it’s not a huge benefit.”
 Because of their predominantly online nature, it took years for Norman to be admitted to the Record Store Day club – this will be their third year taking part – but they kept up the fight with organisers because they couldn’t afford not to.

 “When we weren’t doing it, we noticed such a huge drop in takings we were going to have to let someone go,” he said.
 “We want to keep our staff employed.
 We had to become part of it in order to keep going as a record shop, even if we’re not your standard shop.”

 One of Phil’s main gripes is with the huge long list of releases.
 In 2011, there were 277 exclusive releases on the day.
 Last year, that number was 643.
 After complaints, organisers offered a leaner list, but it still clocks in at 592.
 At a time when pressing plants are already struggling to keep up with the ever-growing demand for vinyl, that puts huge strain on the entire system, causing delays elsewhere.